 For thousands of years, the I Ching has provided guidance for decisions about our health, relationships, financial matters, work, and play.
 Predictions from the I Ching follow the lunar year and are based on multiple overlapping cycles that govern the heavens and earth.
 A variety of stems, branches, directions, and phases also have their say, each creating a trail of portents, probabilities, and possibilities, so let us begin …

 Fire and Earth are in harmony in January.
 Fire nourishes and is nourished by the Earth Element; just as a parent nourishes a child, a child nourishes their parent.
 The passion and joy of Fire, in combination with the empathy and caring of Earth, work together to create an opportunity for giving and receiving positive energy.

-In the Chinese calendar, January is the twelfth and final month of the lunar year.
-It is in a phase called Chui (丑); a time of soft Earth energy that nourishes unseen growth.
-Think of a seed waiting quietly in the soil, absorbing nourishment for creating the sprout that will emerge in the spring.
-This month, we too are incubating concepts, inspiration, and perceptions that will become evident to us later, when the time is ripe.
+In the calendar, January is the twelfth and final month of the Chinese lunar year.
+It is in a phase called Chui (丑), a time of soft Earth energy that nourishes unseen growth.
+Think of a seed waiting quietly in the soil, absorbing nourishment to create the sprout that will emerge in the spring.
+This month, we too, are incubating concepts, inspiration, and perceptions that will become evident to us later, when the time is ripe.

 Discover More from Infinichi to Support Your Element